-The policy does not cover other obligations like contracts payable, notes payable, loans payable (e.g., HUD section 108 loans, SANDAG loans), arbitrage liability, and net pension obligation ("NPO")and/or pension Unfunded Actuarial Liability ("UAL") and Other Post Employment Benefits ("OPEB") UAL.
+The policy does not cover other obligations like contracts payable, notes payable, loans payable (e.g., HUD section 108 loans, SANDAG loans), arbitrage liability, and net pension obligation ("NPO") and/or pension Unfunded Actuarial Liability ("UAL") and Other Post Employment Benefits ("OPEB") UAL.
 The City's Comprehensive Annual Financial Reports ("CAFRs") provide a complete list of the outstanding long term liabilities.
-Following are the sections in the CAFR listing the long term liabilities; Discretely Presented Component Units Long-Term Debt; Short-Term Notes Payable; and Third Party Debt (Conduit Debt).
+Following are the sections in the CAFR listing the long term liabilities: Governmental Activities Long-Term Liabilities; Business Type Activities Long-Term Liabilities; Discretely Presented Component Units Long-Term Debt; Short-Term Notes Payable; and Third Party Debt (Conduit Debt).
 Consistent with GASB standards, the NPO is reflected in the Governmental Activities Note 5 of the CAFR as a long term liability.
-Starting Since Fiscal Year 2008, OPEB-related NPO has been will also be captured in the same section as the NPO.
+Since Fiscal Year 2008, OPEB-related NPO has been captured in the same section as the NPO.
 The pension UAL and OPEB UAL are reflected in the Letter of Transmittal of the CAFR.